What is a Tummy Tuck?

 Tummy Tuck Surgery

-Tummy tucks are performed under general anesthesia and they are often combined with liposuction for a sculpted waistline.
+Tummy tuck surgery is an outpatient procedure performed at our NYC surgical suite.
+They are performed under general anesthesia and are often combined with liposuction for a sculpted waistline.

 Recovery & After Care